States Close 2020 With Powerful Gender Justice Policy Wins

 California also passed SB 1383, which expands protections under the state family leave law to provide up to 12 weeks of unpaid, job-protected leave for employees who work for an employer with 5 or more employees.
 Employees can take this leave to bond with a new child or to care for themselves or a child, parent, grandparent, grandchild, sibling, spouse, or domestic partner with a serious illness.

-More State Gender and LGBTQ+ Justice Policy Wins
+State Gender & LGBTQ+ Wins

 We tracked a total of 10 additional bills across 9 states, which address harassment and discrimination in the workplace.
 The following were signed into law: